What can we expect from a Liz Truss government? | Kate Devlin

 Spending

-During the leadership contest Ms Truss suggested her plans did not include widespread public spending cuts, unlike the David Cameron era.
-Despite wanting to scrap the national insurance rise, she has said that she wants to increase spending on the NHS in real terms, from general taxation, and tackle the crisis in the underfunded social care sector.
-At the same time she wants to increase defence spending to 3 per cent.
+During the leadership contest, Ms Truss suggested her plans did not include widespread public spending cuts, unlike the David Cameron era.
+Despite wanting to scrap the National Insurance rise, she has said that she wants to increase spending on the NHS in real terms, from general taxation, and tackle the crisis in the underfunded social care sector.
+At the same time, she wants to increase defence spending to 3 per cent of GDP.
 While there are things she has suggested she would cut, including civil service jobs in Whitehall, some of her plans appear dependent on economic growth – at a time when the UK is predicted to enter a recession.

 Foreign affairs